civita/civita.github.io/_projects/sonoluminescence.md

   - name: Results
   - name: Discussion and improvements
     subsections:
-      - name: How do bubble radius and pressure vary in different solutions?
+      - name: How do bubble radius and pressure vary in different solutions (Rayleigh-Plesset equation)?
       - name: What is the bubble temperature?
 Can it achieve nuclear fusion?
   - name: Conclusions
+  - name: Journal
 ---

 ## Abstract